RDF Store User Guide¶

 - A natural language query arrives at

-/api/searchor/api/qa SynonymExpander(ifUSE_SYNONYM_EXPLODER=true) generates related keywords and adds them to the query bundle — the original query string is preserved unchanged for SPARQL generationTextToGraphQueryRetrievertranslates the query to SPARQL via LangChain and executes it against the configured RDF store- Results are returned as a synthesized answer node, scored and ranked alongside all other retriever results
+/api/searchor/api/qa TextToGraphQueryRetrievermakes one LLM call to translate the query to SPARQL and executes it against the configured RDF store — this is the only LLM call in the RDF path (vector/BM25 retrievers make zero LLM calls per query)- Results are returned as a synthesized answer node, scored and ranked alongside all other retriever results

 Per-store chain type¶